Gleb Savinov: Biography

 In 1957 at the All-Union Art Exhibition in Moscow, devoted to the 40th Anniversary of the October Revolution, Savinov first showed two large narrative paintings: The University Embankment, and At the street (both 1957).
 They played an important role in changing of his artistic creation.
 In these works he appeared as a mature artist, a talented colorist and composer who knows how everyday street scene to lift up to the level of highly generalized image of civil sound.
-The artist has made great achievements in painting, clean, brighten, and enriched his palette.
 The color scheme of works was built on the harmony of light, bright colors.
 In both pictures Savinov demonstrated ability in a small space of the canvas clearly convey the feeling of the era, with its household characteristics, originality of types, relationships between people.

 Since that time Savinov gained fame and recognition as a master of genre painting.
 Among his most famous paintings are About Russian women (1960), Country Store, Moto Racing in Yukki (both 1961), Sailors.
 Year of 1942, Mothers (both 1964), Barricade in Presnya (1967), Povolzhskaya Commune (1969), Victory Day (1975), A First tractor, On the Volga River during the Civil War (both 1980), Tractor on the Volga (1985).

 In parallel with work on genre scenes, Savinov painted home interiors, portraits, landscapes, and everyday still lifes.
 Among them Staraya Ladoga, Leningrad landscape (both 1959), Studio of Artist Igor Veselkin, City outskirts (both 1962), Interior Workshop (1971), Veranda (1972), Branchs, Portrait of Larisa Romanova (both 1975), Roses (1976), A Window, Landscape of Leningrad (both 1977), A Spring in the City (1980), Nevsky Prospekt (1984).

 In 1973, Gleb Savinov was awarded the honorary title of the Honored Artist of the RSFSR.
-His solo exhibitions were in 1991 in Leningrad, and in 2005 in Saint Petersburg and Torino, Italy.
+His solo exhibitions were in 1991 in Leningrad, and in 2005 in Saint Petersburg and Turin, Italy.

 Savinov died on November 5, 2000, in Saint Petersburg at the eighty-sixth year of life.
-His paintings reside in State Russian Museum, in Art museums and private collections in Russia, France, the US, Japan, Germany, England, Italy, and throughout the world.
+His paintings reside in State Russian Museum, in Art museums and private collections in Russia, France, the US, Japan, Germany, England, and Italy.